olimatis/otif-ansible/README.md

 # otif-ansible

-#### This Ansible project is meant to ease OpenText InfoFusion "headless" deployement on CentOS.
+#### This Ansible project is meant to automate OpenText InfoFusion "headless" deployement on CentOS.

 ##### Warning: some roles are not implemented yet or incomplete: install_wsm_crawler, install_pipeline, Install_ecm_crawler,
 ##### install_conversion_service, install_search.
 All other roles are fully functional but could require minor adjustments